langwatch/ksuid/README.md

 ### Other Languages 🚧

-We'll be adding support for other languages as we need them, Python will likely be the first one.
+We'll be adding support for other languages as we need them.

 ## What is KSUID?